zalando/postgres-operator/docs/administrator.md

 `cronjobs` resource from the `batch` API group for the operator service account.
 See [example RBAC](../manifests/operator-service-account-rbac.yaml)

-## Access to cloud resources from clusters in non cloud environment
+## Access to cloud resources from clusters in non-cloud environment

 To access cloud resources like S3 from a cluster in a bare metal setup you can use `additional_secret_mount` and `additional_secret_mount_path` configuration parameters.
 With this you can provision cloud credentials to the containers in the pods of the StatefulSet.
 This works this way that it mounts a volume from the given secret in the pod and this can then accessed in the container over the configured mount path.
-Via [Custum Pod Environment Variables](#custom-pod-environment-variables) you can then point the different cloud SDK's (AWS, GCP etc.) to this mounted secret.
+Via [Custom Pod Environment Variables](#custom-pod-environment-variables) you can then point the different cloud SDK's (AWS, GCP etc.) to this mounted secret.
 With this credentials the cloud SDK can then access cloud resources to upload logs etc.